WestleyR/catpath/README.md

 ## Memory leak test

 Of course, there is no memory leaks.
-Here is the (cliped) output of valgrind when running the compiled `test.c`:
+Here is the (clipped) output of valgrind when running the compiled `test.c`:

 ```